ScottyB/ac-js2/README.md

  * Show function interface or initial value for object properties
  * Support for external libraries

-Ac-js2 uses Skewer-mode to evaluate Javascript code in the browser which could have undesired side effects.
+Ac-js2 uses skewer-mode to evaluate Javascript code in the browser which could have undesired side effects.
 Therefore these features are turned off by default, see Setup to enable these features anyway :).